Become a Social Worker in Minnesota

 Minnesota has four levels of social workers, according to the state’s licensing board, with increasing requirements:

-Licensed graduate social worker (LGSW): A person with an accredited master’s degree in social work who has passed the ASWB master’s exam and earned 100 hours of supervised social work experience.
+Licensed graduate social worker (LGSW): A person with a CSWE-accredited MSW (or doctorate in social work) who has passed the ASWB Masters exam (plus the Board’s standard application requirements).

-Licensed independent clinical social worker (LICSW): A person with an accredited master’s or doctoral degree in social work who has passed the ASWB clinical exam and completed 4,000 hours of supervised social work experience and 360 hours of clinical training.
+Licensed independent social worker (LISW): A person with a qualifying graduate social work degree who has passed the ASWB Advanced Generalist exam and completed the Board’s required 4,000 hours of supervised nonclinical practice (documented per Board supervision requirements).

 3. Get Licensed